 On the other hand, the screen that comes next ask you to provide all the information that has been provided on your LinkedIn—and you find out that nothing is pre-populated in the application form.
 Instead of giving the candidates an opportunity to easily apply for the job, they have been directed from a comparatively simple, automated practice to the one where they have to fill out forms after forms with the information that they had already previously provided by allowing a connection to their LinkedIn profiles.

-In such circumstances a majority of the candidates will:
+In such circumstances a majority of the candidates will act to either:

 - Discard the site

-- Fill in all the screens but it will aggravate and will undervalue the company
+- Or fill in all the screens but it will aggravate and will undervalue the company

 The process of optimizing candidate experience desires none of these two outcomes.
 The first situation is, in fact, what the applicant tracking systems must assist to evade.
-The second one is only slightly better as the candidates didn’t abandon the site completely.
-Although, they are bound to gain an aggravated experience with such an experience.
+The second one is only slightly better as the candidates don’t abandon the site completely.
+Although, they are bound to gain profound insights with such an experience.
 Now, imagine, what if something more interesting were to be introduced to this process?
 Therefore, provision of such ATS(s) that keeps the candidates engaged is the most important feature of any applicant tracking system.